NICMx/rdap-server/behavior-configuration.md

 # Where to go next

-A lot of options, don't you think?
-However, what about user access?
-With all the options above, you may kiij for some options of grant access to the server resources to a special group of users, let's look this [document](response-privacy.html "Response Privacy Configuration").
+Now that we have finished the basic configuration to start the server, we can continue with the optional configuration, we recommend to continue with the option to grant access to the server resources to a select group of users, this information can be searched in this [document](response-privacy.html "Response Privacy Configuration").

-> **TODO** Este párrafo está algo informal.

-> **TODO** ¿Qué es "kiij"?